Do you need cleaning supplies? Check out my list of the Best Cleaning Product Deals and the Best Places to Buy Green Cleaning Products Online.

 You can clean a microwave in just a few minutes using vinegar.
 Basically just microwave a bowl of vinegar for a few minutes, let it sit for a few more minutes and wipe clean!
 The vinegar dissolves the grime.
 It’s so quick and easy!
 Here is a How-To.

 Run your coffee maker with a mixture of half water and half vinegar.
 This will help to freshen up your coffee maker and remove buildup.
 After this cycle has completed, run your coffee maker once or twice more with just water.

 If you have stainless steel appliances, I highly recommend using a Swedish dishcloth.
 It is the easiest, quickest chemical-free way to get streak-free appliances.
 You just need water and the dishcloth.
 There are many patterns and colors available if you look around.
 I have this one:

-In case you missed the entire 30 Day Challenge schedule.
-Print PDF: 30 Day Spring Cleaning Challenge 2015
+In case you missed the entire 30 Day Challenge schedule, print the Spring Cleaning Challenge printable here!